arangodb/java-velocypack/README.md

 # Kotlin data classes

-Deserialization of Kotlin data classes is supported annotating the method with `@VPackCreator` and annotating each of its parameters with `@SerializedName("name")`, eg:
+Deserialization of Kotlin data classes is supported annotating the constructor with `@VPackCreator` and annotating each of its parameters with `@SerializedName("name")`, eg:

 ```kotlin